heroku/heroku-buildpack-python/Readme.md

 # Heroku buildpack: Python

-A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Ruby based apps.
+A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Python based apps.

 This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-python).